Aastha Hospice & Geriatric Care Centre: Philanthropy

 "Sehat ka Utsav" Free Medical Camp and Seminar on health ageing organized by Aastha Geriatric Centre and the South Asian Journal of Geriatric Medicine, Surgery, Palliative Care & Hospice on 8 December 2024.
 Inaugurated by Mr. Asim Arun, Minister, and Justice Rajeev Singh from Allahabad High Court.

+In April 2026, After a major fire tragedy in the slum area of Vikas Nagar, Lucknow, Aastha Hospice & Geriatric Care Centre stepped forward to support the victims by providing essential items.
+Under its “Giving Saturday” initiative, the centre launched a week-long relief campaign to assist the affected families.